top of page

 Rebranding

 Rebranding is more than giving yourself a new name and updating your logo.
 It's a promise to your clients about who you are as an organization.
 Are you a boutique firm with exceptional service?
 Or a large, technical organization serving other businesses rather than consumers?
-Both have their place in the market, but the message needs to be consistent throughout your company; from the images on your web site to the way you answer the phone.
+Both have their place in the market, but the message needs to be consistent throughout your company; from the images on your website to the way you answer the phone.

 The most common problem most people run into with rebranding a company is that they don’t see how large the project could potentially be and how many components of a business is impacted by the brand.